scobru/droppy/README.md

 ### Docker installation :whale:

 We currently publish our images to `ghcr.io/droppyjs/droppy`.
-You can bind columnes /data and /config should you need.
+You can bind volumes `/data` and `/config` should you need.

 ### docker-compose